machinefi/google-fit-demo/README.md

 Before you begin, there are several prerequisites that must be met:

+### Google OAuth Client

+To get access to the Fitness REST API we will need to create an OAuth Client.
+Follow [these steps](https://developers.google.com/fit/rest/v1/get-started) to obtain GOOGLE_ID (Client ID) and GOOGLE_SECRET (Client secret)

 ### NFT URI

 > You will need to upload one image and one metadata JSON file for the ERC721 Device SBT.